Sieve (mail filtering language)

 Sieve is a programming language that can be used for email filtering.
 It owes its creation to the CMU Cyrus Project, creators of Cyrus IMAP server.

 The language is not tied to any particular operating system or mail architecture.
-It requires the use of RFC-2822–compliant messages, but otherwise should generalize to other systems that meet these criteria.
+It requires the use of RFC-2822–compliant messages, but otherwise generalizes to other systems that meet these criteria.
 The current version of Sieve's base specification is outlined in RFC 5228, published in January 2008.

 Language

 Sieve is a data-driven programming language, similar to earlier email filtering languages such as procmail and maildrop, and earlier line-oriented languages such as sed and AWK: it specifies conditions to match and actions to take on matching.
+This differs from general-purpose programming languages.

-This differs from general-purpose programming languages in that it is highly limited – the base standard has no variables, and no loops (but does allow conditional branching), preventing runaway programs and limiting the language to simple filtering operations.
-Although extensions have been devised to extend the language to include variables and, to a limited degree, loops, the language is still highly restricted, and thus suitable for running user-devised programs as part of the mail system.
+While Sieve has many limitations – the base standard has no variables and no loops – it does allow conditional branching, preventing runaway programs.
+These limitations generally confine the language to simple filtering operations.
+Although extensions have been devised to extend the language to include variables and, limited loops, the language is still highly restricted, and thus suitable for running user-devised programs as part of the mail system.

 There are also a significant number of restrictions on the grammar of the language, in order to reduce the complexity of parsing the language, but the language also supports the use of multiple methods for comparing localized strings, and is fully Unicode-aware.